codurance/site/src/_posts/2019-04-26-nature-in-code.md

 }
 ```

 The complete code for generating the **migration** spatial model and running a simulation over a 100 generations for example can be found [here][4].
-And, with the help of [D3 visualisation library][5], we can generate a visualisation of how this model will evolve over time.
+And, with the help of the [D3 visualisation library][5], we can generate a visualisation of how this model will evolve over time.

 <iframe style="height: 650px; width: 620px; border: 1px solid #C4CBD1;" scrolling="no" title="Migration Model"
         src="https://solangeug.github.io/migration/">